 - Various rare materials (check with your local home improvement center)

 Materials for your kitchen backsplash come in many shapes, sizes, and colors.
 The most popular and long-lasting choice is ceramic tile.
 Ceramic tiles are very flexible, giving you the opportunity to play around with a pattern and still retain clean lines.
-Tiles, in general, a low maintenance but ensure the grout is properly sealed to prevent staining or absorbing water.
+Tiles, in general, low maintenance but ensure the grout is properly sealed to prevent staining or absorbing water.

 Stone is a fabulous option because of its natural tendencies and texture that will complement and contrast your smooth countertops.
-That said, keep in mind, stone is very porous which makes the material a little difficult to clean and the stone can chip.
+That said, keep in mind, the stone is very porous which makes the material a little difficult to clean and the stone can chip.
 A really good alternative, use the same marble or granite that is on your countertop and continue it up the entire wall.

 Brick is a wonderful choice to add a touch of warmth to your kitchen either in its natural state or after painting.
 Similar to stone, it can be a little difficult to clean but if sealed properly, you will enjoy low maintenance just make sure you clean the surface regularly.

 Glass has become a very popular choice as of late.
 It’s inexpensive, offers a modern appearance, is easy to maintain, and you have the option to customize it to your design.
-The surface of glass is smooth, seamless, and will reflect light to brighten up your kitchen.
+The surface of the glass is smooth, seamless, and will reflect light to brighten up your kitchen.

 If you are someone who insists on marching to your own drummer, rare materials might be just what you are looking for.
 Some of these materials include a chalkboard, bamboo, pounded copper and so many other materials.
 Visit your local home improvement store and let them show you some of these fabulous materials.